UBC-MDS/chemcalculator/CONTRIBUTING.md

 ### Write Documentation

-ChemCalculator could always use more documentation, whether as part of the official ChemCalculator docs, in docstrings, or even on the web in blog posts, articles, and such.
+chemcalculator could always use more documentation, whether as part of the official chemcalculator docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/UBC-MDS/ChemCalculator/issues.
+The best way to send feedback is to file an issue at https://github.com/UBC-MDS/chemcalculator/issues.
 Otherwise, email to `kingslin@student.ubc.ca <kingslin@student.ubc.ca>` is the alternative.

 If you are proposing a feature: